Microsoft pushes new Windows to developers

-A lack of apps is Microsoft's Achilles heel as it attempts to catch Apple Inc (AAPL.O) and Google Inc (GOOG.O) in the rush toward mobile computing.
+A lack of apps is Microsoft's Achilles heel as it attempts to catch Apple Inc and Google Inc in the rush toward mobile computing.

 Windows 8, the new Surface tablet and a range of Windows-based phones - all unveiled in the past week - are designed to close that gap, but the world's largest software company still needs to convince developers to recreate the thriving 'ecosystem' that made PCs so successful.